CreativeCodeBerlin/FrequentlyAsked/README.md

 ## Thanks!

-This list is created and maintained by the (Creative Code Berlin)[http://creativecode.berlin/] team as resource for people coming to our bi-monthlymeetups.
+This list is created and maintained by the [Creative Code Berlin](http://creativecode.berlin/) team as resource for people coming to our bi-monthlymeetups.
 We hope it can be helpful to others as well :)

-If you are looking for a more comprehensive list, check out this (curated list of awesome creative coding resources)[https://github.com/terkelg/awesome-creative-coding].
+If you are looking for a more comprehensive list, check out this [curated list of awesome creative coding resources](https://github.com/terkelg/awesome-creative-coding).